ESPN: Cowboys' Witten retiring after 15 seasons for 'MNF' - WDEF

 |

-FRISCO, Texas (AP) — Dallas Cowboys tight end Jason Witten plans to retire after 15 seasons and join ESPN as its lead analyst for the “Monday Night Football” broadcast, the network reported Friday.
+FRISCO, Texas (AP) — Dallas Cowboys tight end Jason Witten plans to retire after 15 seasons and join ESPN as its lead analyst for the “Monday Night Football” telecast, the network reported Friday.

-Citing sources it did not identify, ESPN said Witten planned to meet with owner and general manager Jerry Jones before making the move official.
-Cowboys spokesman Rich Dalrymple said the team had no comment.
+Witten met with owner and general manager Jerry Jones, who said no announcement was coming Friday.
+Jones said he’d have several conversations with Witten this week and indicated the franchise leader in games, catches and yards receiving hadn’t made a final decision.

+“He has some things to think about and discuss with his family from a professional perspective,” Jones said before the introductory news conference for first-round pick Leighton Vander Esch.

 The news on the second day of the draft could affect Dallas’ plans just a week after Witten suggested he might play until he was 40 and intended to return this coming season.
 Witten turns 36 early next month.

-Witten is the franchise leader in games and consecutive games played along with starts and consecutive starts.
+Witten is also the franchise leader in consecutive games, starts and consecutive starts.
 The 10-time Pro Bowler will finish tied with defensive end Ed “Too Tall” Jones, safety Bill Bates and late offensive lineman Mark Tuinei for most seasons in franchise history.

-The decision by Witten also means that the Cowboys have lost two of their top three players in career touchdown catches this month.
+The decision by Witten also would mean the Cowboys have lost two of their top three players in career touchdown catches this month.
 The club released receiver Dez Bryant, the club leader with 73 TD grabs, in a cost-cutting move.
 Witten is third with 68, three behind Hall of Famer Bob Hayes.

 But stats and flash never really defined Witten, always praised by coach Jason Garrett as the best two-way tight end in the NFL because of his blocking ability.